Joelius300/dviz_hslu/REPORT.md

 - **received_time**: Time the system received this state of the heating unit in UTC
 - **buffer_max**: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending)
 - **buffer_min**: Like buffer_max but lowest point of the buffer (usually lowest temperature)
-- **drinking_water**: Temperature in °C of drinking water inside storage water heater at the highest point (highest temperature but mixed fairly well)
+- **drinking_water**: Temperature in °C of drinking water inside storage water heater
 - **heating_up**: Whether the heating unit is in the process of heating up, initiated by hand

 ### Heating progression to lowest point